nyxnor/onionjuggler/docs/CONTRIBUTING.md

 ### Commands

-It must be POSIX compliant (the [Shellcheck Code 2039](https://github.com/koalaman/shellcheck/wiki/SC2039) can't be ignored).
-Commands used by OnionService must follow the [Shell & Utilities: Detailed Toc](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/contents.html), read the POSIX-compliant commands manuals.
+It must be POSIX compliant, follow the [Shell & Utilities: Detailed Toc](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/contents.html), read the POSIX-compliant commands manuals.

 Currently there are many command used and there has been a constant development to use less commands.

 Commands used by this project:

-* Builtins:
+* Builtins (POSIX):
   * [dot](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_18)
   * [exit](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_21)
   * [export](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_22)